Countdown (Polystyle Publications): Background and development

 At the beginning of 1969, Century 21 Productions disbanded their three warehouse-sized film studios on the Slough Trading Estate, when Lew Grade took the decision to cease production of the Supermarionation shows and transfer to live action filming at ATV Elstree for the latest show, Anderson's UFO; in consequence, as of June 1969 the entire staff of Century 21 Publishing were given a month's notice.
 TV21, Lady Penelope and Candy struggled on for a few more months.
 They – together with a small nucleus of staff from the disbanded Century 21 Publishing – were taken on by Leonard Matthews (ex-managing editor of Fleetway Juvenile Comics) and Alf Wallace (ex-managing editor of Eagle and Odhams' Power Comics line), who were now operating an independent studio off Fleet Street under the name of Martspress.
 By 1970, TV21 was heavily reliant on American Marvel Comics reprints and no longer featured any Gerry Anderson content.

-All this being so, it was a simple matter for Polystyle to get Lew Grade's blessing and secure the appropriate franchising licenses on the discontinued puppet shows which TV-21 had recently discarded.
+All this being so, it was a simple matter for Polystyle to get Lew Grade's blessing and secure the appropriate franchising licences on the discontinued puppet shows which TV-21 had recently discarded.
 In addition, the new magazine had easy access to a wealth of ready-made artwork from those shows, created by the best continuity strip artists of the day – artwork which had been used only once before in TV21, and was now filed away in the vaults beneath Farringdon Road, London.
 Although the stories had already been seen in print four or five years earlier, those readers had grown up and were assumed to be no longer reading comics.
 To the intended new readership of Countdown, these reprint strips would appear entirely new.

 Printing deal

 Another piece of good fortune for Polystyle arose from another company's misfortune.
-In April 1950, the boys’ comic Eagle first saw the light of day on Sun Printers Ltd machines at Watford.
+In April 1950, the boys' comic Eagle first saw the light of day on Sun Printers Ltd machines at Watford.
 Sun Printers had temporarily handled the job of printing Eagle in the twelve months it took printer Eric Bemrose (of Liverpool) to design and build new ten-unit rotogravure machines.
 By 1971, however, Sun Printers had been unable to find enough work to keep their own photogravure presses running.
 With Sun being already familiar with this type of comics work, a deal was struck between Sun and Polystyle to print Countdown for one calendar year (52 issues) for the cost of the materials only – all machine-time was free of charge.

 Staff

 The magazine had a very small in-house staff of just four.
-Apart from editor Dennis Hooper and art editor Roger Perry, the Countdown staff included Robin Hilborn (assistant editor, 1970-71), Peter Levy (assistant editor, 1971-73) and 54-year-old Bill Kidd (assistant art editor), who in early 1973 died of stomach cancer.
+Apart from editor Dennis Hooper and art editor Roger Perry, the Countdown staff included Robin Hilborn (assistant editor, 1970–71), Peter Levy (assistant editor, 1971–73) and 54-year-old Bill Kidd (assistant art editor), who in early 1973 died of stomach cancer.
 He was replaced by 19-year-old Danny Fox, a letterer who had been working on Countdown's sister magazine TV Comic.